Higher Hat: What It Is & How to Use It in 2026

 Frequently Asked Questions

-What is the primary purpose of wearing a hat higher?
+What is the difference between a “higher hat” and just wearing a hat higher?

 Can any hat be worn as a “higher hat”?

-How do I prevent a hat worn higher from falling off?
+How do I know if wearing a hat higher flatters my face shape?

-What hairstyles work best with a higher hat?
+What kind of hairstyle works best with a higher hat?

 Sabrina